kombiHQ/kombi/README.md

 Use `<ctrl>` + `<enter>` to run the code.
 In case there is a selection in place only the selected code will be performed.

-Click the Python button to open the script editor:
+Hit the python button to show the script-editor:

 <img src="data/doc/kombi-script-editor-button.png?v=1"/>
 <br/><br/>